dotTHzTAG/CaTx/README.md

 Cambridge Terahertz Converter and other tools available at dotTHzTAG repositories were coded using MATLAB(R2022a) App-Designer.
 Therefore, it is necessary to install MATLAB and MATLAB App-Designer before you use all the tools.

-Basically, the MATLAB App-Designer file is a binary file and a text editor cannot open the file neither track the revisions.
-Instead, 'CambridgeTHzconveter_exported.m' file is also uploaded as a fair using 'save - export to m file' function in MATLAB App-Designer.
+Basically, the MATLAB App-Designer file is a binary file and a text editor cannot open the file neither track its revisions.
+Instead, 'CambridgeTHzconveter_exported.m' file is uploaded as a pair using 'save - export to m file' function in MATLAB App-Designer.
 This file is only for revision referencing, and it cannot be imported in MATLAB App-Desinger.

 To use the CambridgeTHzConverter, pleaese follow the instructions below.